Keigwin Middle School Closes Amid Coronavirus Concerns in Middletown

-Keigwin Middle School will be closed Thursday, March 12, and Friday, March 13, after reports a person may have been in contact with an individual in Connecticut who tested positive for the coronavirus.
+Keigwin Middle School in Middletown will be closed Thursday, March 12, and Friday, March 13, after reports a person might have been in contact with an individual in Connecticut who tested positive for the coronavirus.

-The city and Middletown Public School System facility departments say they will spend extra time cleaning Keigwin over the next two days.
+The city and Middletown Public School System facility departments said they will spend extra time cleaning Keigwin over the next two days.

 According to officials, they will make a determination on when to reopen the school based on the outcome of testing.